Aunt Jemima Logo

 Aunt Jemima Logo 1968

-Updated in 1968, the company logo took on a different color scheme.
-It used blue and white colors that reflected Saul Bass’s vision, the famous graphic designer, director, and creator of corporate logos.
-His “auntie” changed his image according to the demands of the times.
+In 1968, the logo was redesigned, with an updated portrait centered inside a solid red circle to boost the logo’s visual impact.
+The “auntie” changed his image according to the demands of the times.
 The logo depicted an older, middle-aged African-American woman, visibly thin, with a white collar and a modern headband.
 The designer kept it as a tribute to the historical image, recalling the constant presence on Jemima’s head of a headscarf tied at the top of the head.
+The logotype was completely reworked to include a bold, slightly condensed serif typeface with smooth, friendly-looking characters.
+This made the logo more appealing and easier to recognize.
+The text color was changed to black, which contrasted sharply with the red background, enhancing the overall look.

 Aunt Jemima Logo 1989